 How often is this report updated?

 We publish updated rankings every quarter.
-The next edition (Q2 2026) will be published in July 2026.
+This edition carries the Q2 2026 close (June 30) with a year-over-year layer; the next edition (Q3 2026) will be published in October 2026.
 This page stays at the same URL and reflects the latest quarter's data.
 Bookmark /blog/ecommerce-marketplace-market-share to see the current rankings.

 Summary